What Is cPanel Hosting?

-- What is the learning curve going to be like?
+First, what is the learning curve going to be like?
 When you move hosts, and the two control panels are different, it’s going to take you a while to get used to the differences.
 That can make ordinary administration much slower and more cumbersome after the switch.

-- Can you export content from your old site?
+Second, can you export content from your old site?
 Databases and files aren’t usually a problem, but it’s far more difficult to export cPanel settings (such as email addresses and FTP accounts) to a completely different control panel.
 Often, it’s impossible, and you’ll need to recreate everything by hand.

 Some custom control panels are well designed and very functional.
 Some are ugly and difficult to use.
 Whatever the control panel may be, give it a test drive before you commit to a contract with the host.